Requests

 Usually, our request URLs consist of the following elements:

-• Environment prefix. sb2 is an environment prefix that must be present when you make calls in the Sandbox2 environment.
-Omit the prefix when you work in the Production environment.
+is an environment prefix that must be present when you make calls in the Sandbox2 environment.
+Omit the prefix when you work in the Production environment. - Base URL.
+The base URL is

-• Version prefix. v3 is the API version specifier.
+is the API version specifier.
 When you omit the version prefix, the call points to the minimum supported version of the API.
-As for now, it is v3, but in the future, the next release will be v4.
-We recommend you to always specify the API version to avoid possible errors.
+As for now, it isv3

-• URI for the command.
+.
+We recommend you to always specify the API version to avoid possible errors. - URI for the command.
 The URI contains resource names and unique resource IDs.
-Before making a call, replace placeholders that are marked with curly brackets — for example, {workorderId} — with a valid ID value.
-When the request URL contains odata, you can use the OData system query options when calling this endpoint.
+Before making a call, replace placeholders that are marked with curly brackets — for example,

 For API v3 and Sandbox2 environment, a sample request to get information on the work order #12345678 might look like this: